 Language Arts Overview

 Designed to meet the needs of our rigorous curriculum, the ESSA Language Arts program is an integrated, vital component of study at all levels.
 Students are taught reading, writing, listening and speaking as tools for communication in the twenty-first century.
-The broad program goals for all students are to: 1) acquire and develop analytical reading skills, 2) acquire and develop writing skills and techniques in narrative, descriptive, persuasive, creative, and expository modes, 3) study and apply standard English grammar in speaking and writing, 4) develop a strong and varied vocabulary commensurate with the student’s cognitive age, 5) explore diverse literary works which will allow students to recognize universal themes and to compare styles and ideas across the curriculum, 6) develop oral communication skills, 7) develop strong study habits and skills, and 8) acquire and use a variety of technology applications for research and writing.
+The broad program goals for all students are to 1) acquire and develop analytical reading skills, 2) acquire and develop writing skills and techniques in narrative, descriptive, persuasive, creative, and expository modes, 3) study and apply standard English grammar in speaking and writing, 4) develop a strong and varied vocabulary commensurate with the student’s cognitive age, 5) explore diverse literary works which will allow students to recognize universal themes and to compare styles and ideas across the curriculum, 6) develop oral communication skills, 7) develop strong study habits and skills, and 8) acquire and use a variety of technology applications for research and writing.
 Challenging and enriching assignments engage the students at every level, leaving them well prepared, and developed into critical thinkers and lifelong learners.

 The Mathematics program provides a framework in which students develop their mathematical ability while learning to value mathematics and its uses in daily life.
 Solving problems using a variety of approaches and communicating ideas clearly and logically are emphasized throughout the program.
 To accomplish these goals, students are provided with opportunities that allow them to discover the beauty of mathematical patterns and the power of logical thinking, to use various strategies and tools to solve problems, and to gather and organize evidence to support their mathematical solutions.

 The curriculum is both accelerated and enriched.
 All students are instructed at least one year above grade level.
 Enrichment occurs through projects, connections between different areas of mathematics as well as between mathematics and other disciplines.
 Contests provide students with opportunities to engage in non-traditional problem-solving activities as well as to develop teamwork skills.
 Technology is used to support the goals of the program at all levels.
-Spreadsheets and computer software enhance problem solving, graphing, and additional practice of basic skills.
+Spreadsheets and computer software enhance the problem-solving, graphing, and additional practice of basic skills.
 Calculator use allows students to concentrate on the problem-solving process, to explore, develop, and reinforce concepts and to discover patterns.

 The Science program is experiential, thus enabling students to connect real-life situations to the presentation and adaptation of the scientific method.
 Students use problem-based learning to solve problems based on everyday life.
 They can experience the connections between science and technology by using various devices such as tablet computers and lab probes to develop reports and presentations.
 Research and communication skills continue to be developed and fine-tuned through collaboration, discussion, essays, lab write-ups, and reports.
 Students are encouraged to develop thinking skills from the concrete to the abstract and become scientifically literate as they connect scientific theories to new evidence.
 Students are given opportunities beyond the classroom level to enhance their science knowledge and skills.
 These opportunities include participation in science contests, regional and state science fairs, and Science Olympics.